a13xp0p0v/kernel-hardening-checker/README.md

 ## Attention!

-Changing Linux kernel security parameters may also affect system performance and functionality of userspace software.
-So for choosing these parameters, consider the threat model of your Linux-based information system and perform thorough testing of its typical workload.
+Please note that changing the Linux kernel security parameters may also affect system performance and functionality of userspace software.
+Therefore, when setting these parameters, consider the threat model of your Linux-based information system and thoroughly test its typical workload.

 ## Installation